 Email our farm department for more information.

 Battery cages: Hens living in these cramped, wire cages have less than a standard piece of printer paper worth of space each (432-484 square centimeters each, which is approximately 22 x 22 cm (9 x 9 inches) each).
-They are typically housed in small groups of 4-8 hens.
+They are typically housed in small groups of four to eight hens.
 Crowding prevents them from walking around or spreading their wings for their entire lives.
 This causes extreme stress and frustration because it prevents them from behaving as they would naturally.
 Battery cages are also called ‘conventional cages’.

 Cage-free: Cage-free hens do not live in cages and have more space to move around their environment than caged hens.
 Cage-free hens are considered either free run or free range, depending on whether they have access to the outdoors (see ‘free run’ and ‘free range’ below).

 Enriched cages: Hens living in enriched cages are housed in groups as large as 100 birds and have slightly more than a standard piece of printer paper worth of space each, which is only slightly better than what is provided in battery cages.
 They have 750 square centimeters of space each, which is approximately 28 x 28 cm (11 x 11 inches).
 In enriched cages, hens are provided with a nest, perches and the opportunity to forage in a small space, but these resources are limited and so is space, so not all hens will access them.
 Enriched cages are also called ‘furnished cages’ or ‘cages with furnishings’ or ‘colony cages’.